Bringing the ancestors home: museums, repatriation and the Cranmer Potlatch

 While the Potlatch Collection items are almost all home, there are still many other cultural artifacts missing from west coast Indigenous communities.
 Many artifacts were taken from Indigenous peoples by anthropologists, explorers and opportunists, who would then sell those items to museums or private collectors.
 The hunt to locate these items is ongoing.
 The Nuyumbalees Cultural Centre recently repatriated three masks and not long before that, they repatriated the human remains of ancestors removed from the community.

 Nowadays, the quest for repatriation can even take place online.
-Jodi Simkin, the former director of the Nuyumbalees Cultural Centre, describes how an app created by the Centre in partnership with the Royal British Columbia Museum allows the public to help in the repatriation process.
+Jodi Simkin, the former director of the Nuyumbalees Cultural Centre, describes how an app that is being created by the Office of Repatriation at Klahoose First Nation, in partnership with the Royal British Columbia Museum will allow the public to help in the repatriation process.

 “With the app, anybody can sign up and register as a cultural detective – and when you stumble upon a piece of potlach material, you'll be able to register that, which will help ensure it gets to the right community.
 That way the public can start to help support the idea that pieces need to be brought home, that this process of reconciliation and repatriation is not just connected but essential to moving the communities forward.
 So we're really excited about that.”